Austin, Chicago

-Austin is one of 77 community areas in Chicago Located on the city's West Side, it is the third largest community area by population (behind the Near North Side and Lake View) and the second-largest geographically (behind South Deering).
+Austin is one of 77 community areas in Chicago.
+Located on the city's West Side, it is the third-largest community area by population (behind the Near North Side and Lake View) and the second-largest geographically (behind South Deering).
 Austin's eastern boundary is the Belt Railway located just east of Cicero Avenue.
 Its northernmost border is the Milwaukee District / West Line.
 Its southernmost border is at Roosevelt Road from the Belt Railway west to Austin Boulevard.
 The northernmost portion, north of North Avenue, extends west to Harlem Avenue, abutting Elmwood Park.
 In addition to Elmwood Park, Austin also borders the suburbs of Cicero and Oak Park.

 History

 Early development

 In 1835, Henry DeKoven purchased prairie land in the region.
-In 1857, a group of citizens formed the Town of Cicero, a ten-member local governing body that covered modern day Cicero, Oak Park, Berwyn and Austin.
+In 1857, a group of citizens formed the Town of Cicero, a ten-member local governing body that covered modern-day Cicero, Oak Park, Berwyn, and Austin.
 Eight years later, DeKoven's land was bought by Henry W. Austin.
 Austin, a businessman and real estate speculator, developed the namesake Austinville subdivision.
 Its population grew exponentially as the area's attractive amenities and access to suburban railroad service drew in population.
 In 1870, the Town of Cicero placed its town hall in Austin.
 However, by the 1890s, the heavily populated Austin area dominated town politics, but did not constitute a majority of voters.
 The Austin-controlled township government allowed the Lake Street Elevated to extend into Oak Park.
 Outraged, the other residents of Cicero Township voted to allow Chicago to annex the Austin area in an 1899 referendum.
 The residents of Austin voted against the referendum.

 Neighborhood growth

 After its annexation, Austin continued to maintain an independent, suburban identity.
 By the 1920s, the area had developed significant street railways to serve its commuter population.
 This infrastructure attracted a large group of European immigrants to the community.
-In 1926, it was estimated the area had approximately 140,000 residents.
+In 1926, the area had an estimated 140,000 residents.
 In 1923, Austin Hospital opened.
-In 1938, the hospital, now called William Temperance Hospital, was taken over by Sisters of Saint Casimir who operated the hospital as Loretto Hospital.
+In 1938, the hospital, now called William Temperance Hospital, was taken over by Sisters of Saint Casimir, who operated the hospital as Loretto Hospital.

-In 1949, construction began on the Eisenhower Expressway which bisected the southern portion of Austin.
+In 1949, construction began on the Eisenhower Expressway, which bisected the southern portion of Austin.